 ONLINE TEEN WRITERS’ WORKSHOP – Monthly

-Share your current work-in-progress, learn about writing opportunities, and pick up pointers for Nanowrimo.
-Short story writers, poets, novelists, screenwriters, graphic novelists, songwriters, sketchers and doodlers are welcome!
+Looking to hone your writing skills?
+This supportive, informal group is the place for you!
+Share your current work-in-progress, discuss the writing craft, and work through monthly exercises to get your stories into shape.
+Short story writers, poets, novelists, screenwriters, graphic novelists, are welcome!
 A safe, inclusive space for all persons.

 Creative Ways to Help Students Manage Their Emotions

 Watch a free replay of the webinar attended by 3,000 educators, counselors, therapists and leaders from around the world.
 Sponsored by Free Spirit Publishing

 DREAM UP NOW WORKSHOP – September 30 – November 4, on Zoom!

 FREE social-emotional workshop JUST for teens in grades 7 and 8!!
 In partnership with Bainbridge Youth Services.
 Sign up here.

 Are you interested in learning how to better relate to your strong emotions or just want to set aside time for creativity?